Nerajno/Trapper_Keeper-v1/README.md

 - [ ] Add a website up or down badge.
 - [ ] Change colors via color theory to fit the project's target audience.
 - [ ] Fix about us and the other page.
+- [ ] Integrate tests via capybara.

 ## Work status
-- V1 is done and up.
+- [x] V1 is done and up.
+- [ ] V2 updated and done to standards above.